syzygysys/syzygysys.github.io/discussion.md

 SyzygySys & ACE

-SyzygySys is creating a control plane for trusted and deterministic collaboration between agentics, people, and infrastructure via manifested policy.
+SyzygySys is architecting a control plane for trusted and deterministic collaboration between agentics, people, and infrastructure via manifested policy.

 Our credo is simple: “Intelligence as Specification”.
 We have recognized the pain points in reliability engineering for systems.
 We are quite in awe of the limitless capabilities of individuals, organizations, and agentics and have developed a framework for collaborative intent based on clear manifest based specifications.